mgillam/react2shell_nse/README.md

 - Works against any HTTP service (custom ports supported)
 - Verbose mode for reporting non-vulnerable hosts
 - Does not perform any exploitation, only detection
-- **Currently only validated against a limited set of Next.js applications**
+- **Currently only validated against a limited set of Next.js applications.
+I believe it will work against most applications where the vulnerability is discoverable on the root path, which includes the affected Next.js 15 versions in their default configuration.
+In my experimentation with react-router, a vulnerable configuration is more dependent on how the specific app is built.**
+- Test results and sample output in the [TEST_REPORT.md](./TEST_REPORT.md)

 ## Usage